Association for Jewish Studies

 B. register for an Association event

-C. subscribe to the Association’s newsletter/publication
+C. subscribe to the Association’s newsletter/publications

 D. create a website account